xvicmanx/algorithms/javascript/README.md

 # Algorithms and data structures
-Algorithms and data structures implementations in Javascript.
+Algorithms and data structures implementations in javascript.

 ## Playground
 A playground console has been created to play around with algorithms and data structures.